Using your International Drivers License in Taiwan

 - You’ll want to contact your local Taipei Economic and Cultural Representative Office in the USA (that’s what they call Taiwanese Embassies).
 Source: http://www.taiwanembassy.org/US/

-Once you get that taken care of and eventually arrive in a Taiwan City, be sure to set aside a couple hours one day to visit the Motor Vehicle office in your city (MOTC).
+Once you get that taken care of and eventually arrive in a Taiwan City, and you want to drive in Taiwan with an international license, be sure to set aside a couple hours one day to visit the Motor Vehicle office in your city (MOTC).
 They’ll review your visa, your Taiwan-Embassy-validated international license, and the regulations of your state’s driver’s license, and then they will give you official papers to legally drive in Taiwan for 90 days.
 This allows you to drive a car or a 50 c.c.cc moped — however, depending upon your state driver’s license’s regulations, they may approve you to drive larger-sized mopeds or motorcycles.
 (Bonus: there’s no service fee AT ALL to verify and approve your international license)

 If, by chance, you need more than 90 days, you simply go back to the same place and get the international license re-verified for an additional 90 days.